afontcu/afontcu.dev/content/blog/harry-the-shoemaker/index.md

 > **Simplicity** — the art of maximizing the amount of work not done — is essential.

-— OK, you got me, Luna.
+— OK, you got me, Ron.
 Let me see if I got it. **Are you saying a team isn't any "better" because it goes faster** because we're not a shoe factory?

 — This is it.